-- A. Use the least restrictive or invasive method of restraint that will protect the patient. - B. Use of all restraints will be in a humane manner, affording the patient as much dignity as possible. - C. PRONE or HOBBLE restraints are prohibited in all situations and circumstances due to the potential for respiratory arrest and death from asphyxia or aspiration. - D. "SANDWICHING" the patient between backboards is prohibited in all situations and circumstances. - E. Late-term pregnant patients shall be transported in a position of comfort or left lateral position.
+- A. Use the least restrictive or invasive method of restraint that will protect the patient. - B. Use of all restraints will be in a humane manner, affording the patient as much dignity as possible. - C. PRONE or HOBBLE restraints are prohibited in all situations and circumstances. - D. "SANDWICHING" the patient between backboards is prohibited in all situations and circumstances. - E. Late-term pregnant patients shall be transported in a position of comfort or left lateral position.

 - F. For the safety of the prehospital providers, patients under arrest or on psychiatric detentions shall be searched thoroughly by law enforcement for weapons and contraband prior to placement in the ambulance. - G. Prehospital personnel should not physically prohibit a patient's attempt to leave the ambulance.
 However, every effort shall be made to release the patient into a safe environment.
-If a patient does leave the ambulance, prehospital personnel are to remain on scene or at a safe distance, making every attempt to safely maintain visual contact with the patient staging location until law enforcement arrives or until law enforcement indicates that they will not respond to the incident.
+If a patient does leave the ambulance, prehospital personnel are to remain on scene or at a safe distance, making every attempt to safely maintain visual contact with the patient until law enforcement arrives or until law enforcement indicates that they will not respond to the incident.
 Any decision by law enforcement for non-response shall be documented clearly with time and date on ePCR.

-Cross Reference: PD# 2032 - Controlled Substance
+Cross Reference: PD# 2032 - Controlled Substance Behavioral Crisis Memo